throwaway1973/fcop/COC.md

 ## Short-Form

 We welcome all _civil_ people to participate in the _community_.
 We do not allow _discrimination_, _harassment_, _judgmental communication_, or _breaches of privacy_.
-We do not exclude any _civil_ people from our _community_ unless they have demonstrated an inability to follow our terms and conditions.
+We do not exclude any _civil_ people from our _community_ unless they have been banned by us for a _violation_ of these terms and conditions.

 ## Welcome Statement